sagarrathod007/Ecommerce-Data-Analyst/README.md

 # Ecommerce-Data-Analyst
-Its Ecommerce project showing furniture and machine etc
+Its Ecommerce project showing furniture and Electronic detail of State which shown etc